BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 ### **Pipeline (Snakefile)**

 Pipeline itself runs all the needed programs automatically.
 Ir runs when pipeline is chosen by the user.
-If needed the settings/rules can be changed in the [Snakemake file](../Snakefile) itself.
+If needed, the settings/rules can be changed in the [Snakemake file](../Snakefile) itself.
 But values like the main [configuration file](../Snakefile#l6) (configfile) should not be altered.
 The configuration file is generated automatically after choosing the options with the pipeline shell.
 It contains all the necessary information to make the pipeline work properly.
-For more information about the configuration file please see the [Configuration settings](../README.md#configuration-settings) in the README.
+For more information about the configuration file, please refer to the [Configuration settings](../README.md#configuration-settings) in the README.

 From previous runs, it is known that sometimes the **kmer** and **window** needed to be added to the Hifiasm (assembly) command to achieve better results.
 These parameters can be added to the [command](../Snakefile#L358).